-Mining operations at Trevali's 100%-controlled Santander Mine are being undertaken with development partner Glencore International that has provided the 2,000-tonne-per-day mill/concentrate plant and will also serve as mill operator and contract mining for Trevali.
-Glencore has entered into a life-of-mine concentrate offtake agreement for 100% of Santander project production (at 2,000tpd) at International Benchmark terms.
+Mining and mineral processing operations at Trevali's 100%-controlled Santander Mine are undertaken with development partner Glencore plc that has provided the 2,000-tonne-per-day mill/concentrate plant and also serve as contract mill operator and contract miner, and report to senior Trevali personnel.
+Glencore has entered into a life-of-mine concentrate offtake agreement with Trevali for 100% of Santander project production (at 2,000tpd) at International Benchmark (market price) terms.

 The Company's production decision is based only on Indicated and Inferred Mineral Resources and not Mineral Reserves and do not have demonstrated economic viability.
 Inferred Mineral Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is therefore no certainty that the conclusions of the production decision will be realized.
 Additionally where Trevali discusses exploration/expansion potential, any potential quantity and grade is conceptual in nature and there has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.

 The Property is located on the western edge of the Altiplano, which forms the Western Cordillera of the Andes, in the Central Peruvian Polymetallic Belt.

 Situated in Lima Department, Peru, approximately 200 northeast of Lima, the Santander Mine enjoys ease of accessibility with regional highway/road networks.